lambci/ecs/README.md

 More documentation should be coming soon, but to get up and running quickly, launch the `cluster.template` file in CloudFormation and give your stack a name like `lambci-ecs`.
+You can also use `cluster.spot.template` to use ECS under Spot Instances.

 (You should have already created a LambCI stack as documented at https://github.com/lambci/lambci)